GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--ASTRAL_VISION-C-2/README.md

 =============================================================

-This is a Google Colab/Jupyter Notebook for (for one possible scheme in) developing an ASTRAL VISION PROXIA for POSE ESTIMATION when working with ARTIFICIAL INTELLIGENCE 2.0 ™
-(ARTIFICIAL INTELLIGENCE 2.0 ™ is part of MAGNETRON ™ TECHNOLOGY).
+This is a Google Colab/Jupyter Notebook for (for one possible scheme in) developing another ASTRAL VISION PROXIA for POSE ESTIMATION when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0 ™ is part of MAGNETRON ™ TECHNOLOGY).
+Multiple POSE ESTIMATION PROXIA can help reduce error.
 The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA.

 e.g On an ASTRAL MINDCLOUD the ASTRAL VISION PROXIA can be used to process INFORMATION sent to it from an INSTINCTIVE MIND PROXIA/MINDCLOUD (OBJECT DETECTION).
 So for example if the ROBOT encounters an intersting video of a dancing man on the internet or it records footage of a dancing man (with its eye cameras) it can determine the boodily configuration to mimic the human.